DaExplorerCode/lamanbiasa.js/README.md

-well hello there random person! so i wanna script from visual scripting to text scripting so sorry if im very noob
+well hello there random person! so i wanna script from visual scripting to text scripting so, sorry if im very noob and also i wanna speedrun making website so the results isnt very good yk 💀

+UPDATE: Added one dumb feature 🗿